-I’ve lived in Minnesota for many years.
-Lately, I’ve been traveling more to perform and I’ve had the good fortune to meet people on social media, particularly the twitters.
-I keep trying to describe to friends, both new and old, how I feel about snow.
-I realized the best analogy for my relationship with snow is this: It’s like dating a crazy person.
+Before I lived in Los Angeles, I lived in Minnesota for many years.
+As the difficulty of winter increased for me I struggled to describe to friends how I felt about snow.
+I realized the best analogy for my relationship with snow was this: It’s like dating a crazy person.
 The following is my attempt to break up with snow.
 It will probably get ugly.

 You and I have to talk.

 We’ve been seeing each other on and off for more years than I like to think about and—no, no—Snow—I don’t want to play.
 No, I don’t want to throw you at my friends or roll you into balls and make you a man.
 That’s just weird.

 It’s not you, it’s me, but I think we need to break up.

 No, no, Snow, don’t lose your shit.
 I don’t deny we’ve had some really good times together.
 Usually in December.

 You’ve been away for a while and when you first come back I’m excited to see you.
 You look fresh and pretty.
 And, honestly, it’s really nice to have you around for the holidays.
 I sit by a warm fire and I could just stare at you all night.

 But then January 1st hits and I am so fucking done with you.